jonhare/SimpleFaceDetector/README.md

 A simple face detection tool for the COMP6223 coursework.

 ##Running the detector
 SimpleFaceDetector is a Java application.
 You need to have Java 1.6 or greater installed to use it.
-Java can be downloaded and installed from the Oracle Java SE downloads page: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+Java can be downloaded and installed from the [Oracle Java SE downloads page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ##Running with a webcam
 If you have a webcam, the SimpleFaceDetector can use it to capture images and highlight detected faces.
-You should be able to just double click on the SimpleFaceDetector-1.0-tool.jar file to launch it.
+You should be able to just double click on the `SimpleFaceDetector-1.0-tool.jar` file to launch it.
 Alternatively, it can be launched from a command prompt with the following command:

 	java -jar SimpleFaceDetector-1.0-tool.jar